fmuecke/Ipponboard/doc/manual-en.md

    For youth use, don't underestimate the "coolness factor" - everyone really wants to operate like this!

-## Operating principle of the control system
+## Working with the different controllers

 ### Mouse control

 The program can be controlled completely with the mouse.
 All that is required is to click on the respective fields in the primary (embedded) display or on the corresponding buttons in the user interface.

 #### Assigning and undoing points